 Things you should have

-- Rubber (soft sailing, sneakers) shoes (all kinds of sport shoes are OK but have two pairs in case one will be wet).
+- Suitable shoes (soft sailing, sneakers) shoes (all kinds of sport shoes are OK but have two pairs in case one will be wet).

 - Rubber boots in case of rain.